 Discover the history of the Berlin Wall

 The East Side Gallery is the longest surviving section of the Berlin Wall.
 In 1990, more than 100 artists from over 20 countries decorated this stretch of the hinterland wall with their art works.
-The most famous is undoubtedly the work known as the “Fraternal Kiss”, depicting a kiss between Russian leader Leonid Brezhnev and East Germany’s SED Party Chairman Erich Honecker.
+The most famous is undoubtedly the work known as the “Fraternal Kiss".

 But Potsdamer Platz, Checkpoint Charlie and the Brandenburg Gate are also key sites in the history of the Berlin Wall.
-Visit the city on October third to eyewitness how Berlin celebrates the German Unity Day.
+Visit the city on 9 November 2024 and be there when Berlin celebrates the 35th anniversary of the fall of the Berlin Wall!

 The sights and attractions our visitors love